fdeloscogna/Blog/README.md

-Go to have look how the experiments are going: ["# FedericoScognamiglio_view" ](https://fdeloscogna.github.io/Blog/)
+Go to have look how the experiments are going: ["FedericoScognamiglio_view" ](https://fdeloscogna.github.io/Blog/)